 Virginia was born in Ohio.
 She received her M.A. and M.F.A. degrees in painting from the University of Wisconsin-Madison, where she was chosen to represent UW-Madison in the 40 Painters From 40 Universities Exhibition, which travelled throughout the United States with posters sent to all U.S.A.
 Embassies.

-Ms. Roeder has taught drawing, painting, design and 20th Century American Art History at: the University of Wisconsin-Madison, the University of Missouri-Columbia and the Evanston Art Center, Illinois.
+Ms. Roeder has taught drawing, painting, design and 20th Century American Art History at: the University of Wisconsin-Madison, the University of Missouri-Columbia, Ice House Gallery, Evanston and the Evanston Art Center, Evanston, Illinois.

 Virginia has exhibited widely.
 Her paintings have been represented by:

 Jan Cicero Gallery, Chicago; The Plum Line Gallery, Evanston; Ayers-Steinmetz Incorporated, Chicago and Illinois Artisans, Chicago She is currently a member of Artist on the Bluff Co-Op, Lake Forest, Illinois, Evanston Made artists, and is registered with Art en Object Art Consultants (Evanston) and Art Source Chicago.

 Kirkland & Ellis Law Offices, Chicago, Illinois Baker & McKenzie Law Offices, Chicago, Illinois

 First National Bank of Chicago, HQ Chicago, Illinois

 Hector Duarte's Cario de Guadelupe Butterfly Mural Project, Zamora, Mexico

 Housing Opportunities for Women Art Collection, Chicago, Illinois.